 Working with Federal and Provincial health officials to develop a modern Primary Health Care Centre in Island Lake.
 This includes dialysis, lab and x-ray, hospital, birthing center, medical treatment, 24 hour/7 days emergency etc… (the programs have been successful in establishing an Interim Renal Health and Dialysis Facility and Program in Garden Hill).

 Working with community staff and Federal and Provincial officials to complete the development and improvement of Public Health services (this initiative began April 1, 2003 with the assumption Public Health Nursing responsibilities).
 The organization has just completed a two-year post public health transfer evaluation to determine how the services may be improved.

 Working with community staff to revamp and re-energize our regional and community approaches to Mental Health.
 Our program is call Healing and Wellness and is at present close to completing a proposal and initiative to transfer the Mental Health Therapist Program from FNIHB.

 Working with community staff and Federal and Provincial officials to develop, implement and continue to monitor and improve the Home and Community Care Program for the four communities.

 At one of our very earliest planning meetings with our leadership, one of our chiefs, Chief David Harper of the Garden Hill First Nation, also the Chairperson of the Island Lake Tribal Council stated:

 “In all our negotiations, meetings and discussions with governments and our government partners, we need ammunition in our struggles.
 You the health technicians provide us with that ammunition.
 We, the Chiefs are the bows and you the health technicians are our arrows.”

-“As a regional organization created and governed by the Island Lake Anishininew Nations, we work cooperatively with community health services to improve health outcomes for the Island Lake membership”
+“As a regional organization created by the Island Lake Anishininew Nations, we work cooperatively with community health services to improve health outcomes for the Island Lake membership”